 Designations – If a portion of your donation is directed to another United Way or agency, we provide your name, your contact information, the amount of your donation and your workplace to the organization receiving your donation.
 If you do not want this to occur, please indicate on your pledge form that you wish to remain anonymous.
 Although we encourage agencies to set high privacy standards, we do not control their policies and we therefore cannot take responsibility for their use of donor contact information.

-Public Recognition – We publicly thank donors giving at or above the $1,000 level.
-If you prefer to remain anonymous, please indicate this when completing your pledge form.
+Public Recognition – There are times when we publicly recognize and thank donors, volunteers, and other stakeholders.
+If you prefer to remain anonymous, please indicate this when completing your pledge form or contact us.

 Third Party Suppliers – In order to maintain cost effectiveness and continue to provide a high level of donor service, selected third parties (ie: data processing, pledge card scanning, or mailing firms) may conduct processing duties on our behalf.
 These companies will be required by United Way to enter into strict confidentiality agreements and agree not to keep information on file after the contract has been completed.

 As Required By Law – United Way will release information when we are required to comply with the law.

 United Way of Whatcom County Confidential Reporting of Financial Impropriety or Misuse of the Organization’s Resources Policy (Whistleblower Policy)

 Statement of Purpose

 The purpose of the Confidential Reporting of Financial Impropriety or Misuse of the Organization’s Resources Policy is to afford all employees, volunteers, or any other person affiliated with United Way of Whatcom County (hereafter United Way), the opportunity to confidentially report known or suspected financial improprieties or misuse of United Way resources without fear of retaliation.